Rafayjiwani/Circle-Mouse-Movement/README.md

 # Circle Mouse Movement

 ## Overview
-This Python script enables the generation of circular mouse movement patterns on the screen.
+This Python script enables the generation of Circle mouse movement patterns on the screen.
 It utilizes the PyAutoGUI library to control the mouse cursor and performs circular movements based on specified parameters.

 ## Features
 - Generates circular mouse movement patterns on the screen.